Anger & Defiance

 When my son received his GED this year, I put together a small scrapbook for him with photos, quotes, and cards from his friends.
 I also considered the life skills he’s already mastered and thought about the ones he’s still working on.
 The big "a-ha moment" for me?
 Realizing that everything else in life builds...
 Read more »

 Watching my child struggle without stepping in to “fix” things for him was one of the hardest things I’ve personally experienced as a mom, even though I knew it was the best thing for him.
 And the truth is, from the very beginning, being a mother is a balance of taking care of your kids...
 Read more »

 Do you ever struggle with temper tantrums at your house?
 You know what they involve: yelling, screaming, bad-language, and all-out loss of control until you almost can’t take it anymore and you just want to…put yourself in time out?
 Yes, I’m talking about our own parental "temper tantrums," which we’ve all been known to experience...
 Read more »

 “I won’t do it!”

 “You can’t make me!”

 “I’m not going!”

 Do you ever find yourself wondering, “When will this child stop defying me and start doing what I ask?”
-It can be incredibly frustrating, not to mention exhausting, dealing with a young child or toddler who finds it necessary to challenge your every...
+It can be incredibly frustrating, not to mention exhausting, dealing with a young child or toddler who finds it necessary to challenge your every request, act in a...
 Read more »

 As soon as you knew you were having children, you probably began to dream about who they were going to be, how they might be like you, and hoped they would be successful in life.
 You may have wanted your child to be into football or academics, but then reality set in.
 You found that...
 Read more »